 If you start tracking ALL your food and drink and you discover you were eating more than you thought, try reducing your portion sizes for a few weeks!
 Or say you discover you aren’t eating too much, in which case the next reason could better explain why you aren’t losing weight.

 Step 7: Determining “calories out” – are you burning less calories than you think?

-Even though exercise will help increase the amount of calories you burn and most importantly, will help prevent muscle loss, most people:
+Even though both anaerobic and will help increase the amount of calories you burn and most importantly, will help prevent loss, most people:

 - often overestimate how many calories they burned leading them to not lose weight at the pace they expected.

-- sometimes eat more than they would because they feel they “earned” it, hence negating the effect of exercise, or even eating more calories than they actually burned during their workout.
+- sometimes eat more than they would because they feel they “earned” it, hence negating the effect of , or even eating more calories than they actually burned during their workout.